rsyslog/rsyslog/source/tutorials/high_database_rate.rst

 With our above scenario, the disk buffer would build up during the day and rsyslog would use the night to drain it.
 Obviously, this is an extreme example, but it shows what can be done.
-Please note that queue content survies rsyslogd restarts, so even a reboot of the system will not cause any message loss.
+Please note that queue content survives rsyslogd restarts, so even a reboot of the system will not cause any message loss.

 How To Setup